chriswfoster/TodaysDate/README.md

 I opened my terminal to code on Wed Feb 14 18:39:05 CST 2018

 I opened my terminal to code on Wed Feb 14 19:51:29 CST 2018

+I opened my terminal to code on Fri Feb 16 23:57:08 CST 2018